This document explains how to edit various aspects of the Exiles website.

 “supsystic-gallery id=’1”’ (replace the double quotes with left and right square brackets)

-You can access files that are part of the website back end using the cPanel.
+You can access files that are part of the website back end using the cPanel (see link at the bottom of the page).
 The login name is exilessf.
-You go to FTP to see everything.
+You go to File Manager to see everything.
 The location of the files we are currently using is public_html/new/wp-content/themes/lifestyle-pro.

 There are a few other sites that support the Exiles’ web presence:

 This folder contains the form and the responses spreadsheet.
 It needs to be updated on a regular basis as events pass and new events are added.

 Documented in the Managing Mailing Lists google doc.